metaterminal/bravopuzzleawards/content/finalists.md

 You can vote for which puzzles, rounds, and people should win awards with <a href="https://forms.gle/HtMCKXVp5XLxeKhN8">this Google form</a>.

+The voting closes on <u>January 12, 2025 at 6:59 PM Eastern Time</u>.
+There will then be a livestream to announce the winners on <u>January 13, 2025 at 8:00 PM Eastern Time</u>.

 ### Hunts

 | A | Small Hunt of the Year | Authors |